-The course will cover marketing and promotional issues specific to brand-name (prescription and OTC), generic, and compounding pharmacy contexts, including such areas which are "in flux" as Continuing Medical Education, Advertising of Compounding Products, Off-Label Promotion, Gifts to Physicians, and Direct-to-Consumer Advertising.
-Advertisements and case studies, including notable enforcement actions by the FDA and FTC will be discussed.
-Additionally, case law will be examined in detail, including strategies for staying under the "regulatory radar" and developing an effective in-house promotional review system.
+The course will cover marketing and promotional issues specific to brand-name (prescription and OTC), generic, and compounding pharmacy contexts, including such areas as providing adequate risk information, product indications and fair balance.
+In addition, the course covers areas which are "in flux" such as Continuing Medical Education, Advertising of Compounding Products, Off-Label Promotion, Gifts to Physicians, and Direct-to-Consumer Advertising.
+Advertisements.
+Case studies, including FDA warning letters and notable enforcement actions by the FDA and FTC will be discussed.
+Additionally, case law will be examined in detail, including strategies for compliance staying under the "regulatory radar" and developing an effective in-house promotional review system.

 Participants will receive resource materials including: